daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to change the margins and adjust the line length for blocks of text.
+#### The user must be able to change the margins and adjust the line length for blocks of text

 Having wide margins results in shorter line lengths.
 This may be useful for individuals with certain learning disabilities.
 Wide margins around